-With respect to credit risk arising from the other financial assets of the Group, which mainly comprise cash and cash equivalents, trade and retention monies receivables, deposits and other receivables, and amounts due from the Remaining Group, arises from default of the counterparties, with a maximum exposure equal to the carrying amounts of these instruments.
+With respect to credit risk arising from the other financial assets of the Group, which mainly comprise cash and cash equivalents, trade and retention monies receivable, deposits and other receivables, and amounts due from a fellow subsidiary, arises from default of the counterparties, with a maximum exposure equal to the carrying amounts of these instruments.

-31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (continued)
+30. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (Continued)